jdittrich/userNeedResearchBook/text/allURBook.md

 ## Referring back

-In this section I will demonstrate how to maintain flow and elicit further information by Using previous answers or demonstrations to generate new questions and eliciting more information.
+In this section I will demonstrate how to maintain flow and elicit further information by referring to previous answers or demonstrations.

 A typical use of that method is asking for further information on something that interests you in particular.
 Refer back to the